Clark State Scholars

 -

-Commit to spending a minimum of one visit per month with their Scholars
+Commit to spending a minimum of one visit per month with their Scholars during the school year

 -